 (Weirdly, Baby Foot’s instructions fail to mention this until step two, after they've already told you to put on the booties.
 Then, the instructions are like, by the way: “We recommend taking a footbath to enhance the effects BEFORE and AFTER using this product.”
 So don’t make the mistake I did of reading step one and thinking the Baby Foot scientists had suddenly determined soaking was no longer necessary—it is.)

-So here's what the plastic booties look like.
-These are for one-time use only.
-Not pictured: the peel-off adhesives that you’ll use to secure the booties around your ankles.
+Inside, you’ll find one pair of plastic booties, which are for one-time use only.
+(Not pictured: the peel-off adhesives that you’ll use to secure them around your ankles.)

-Since the tops of the booties are sealed (to prevent the gel from leaking out), you’ll need to cut along the dotted lines to open them up.
+The tops of the booties come sealed, in order to prevent the gel from leaking out.
+To put your feet in, you’ll need to cut along the dotted lines to open them up.

-Roll up your pants and stick a foot in each bootie.
+Now you’re ready to stick one foot in each bootie.
 Don’t worry, it doesn’t hurt or sting, despite all the acids.